QtOpenGL/Zeus3D/README.md

 Fog

-I'm satify with current framework, it's likely to refactor in the future.
+I'm not satify with current framework, it's likely to refactor in the future.

 ![picture](https://github.com/ZeusYang/Zeus3D/blob/master/screenshot/1.png)